TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 Next Steps
 ^^^^^^^^^^

-The Site Package extension as it stands now still has some shortfalls.
+The Site Package extension, as it stands now, still has some shortfalls.
 Let's have a closer look what you could or should do as the next steps to address these.

 .. one page layout only
 .. navigation menu just one level